lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Inform and improve the RSP
 --------------------------

+**Participate in Feedback Surveys.**
-| - complete one or more feedback surveys for Rubin Observatory
+When requested, complete the DP0 delegate feedback surveys for Rubin Observatory.
-|   -- read about `the results from the first DP0 survey <https://community.lsst.org/t/the-dp0-1-feedback-survey-action-items/6105>`_
+Read about `the results from the first DP0 survey <https://community.lsst.org/t/the-dp0-1-feedback-survey-action-items/6105>`_.

+**Submit Bug Reports.**
-| - submit bug reports via `GitHub issues <https://github.com/rubin-dp0/Support>`_ (see :ref:`Delegate-Homepage-Getting-Support`)
+Submit bug reports via `GitHub issues <https://github.com/rubin-dp0/Support>`_ (see :ref:`Delegate-Homepage-Getting-Support`).

+**Suggest Needed RSP Features.**
-| - suggest a new RSP feature via `GitHub issues <https://github.com/rubin-dp0/Support>`_
+Suggest a new RSP features via `GitHub issues <https://github.com/rubin-dp0/Support>`_.
+Communicate directly with the Rubin `Users Committee <https://www.lsst.org/scientists/users-committee>`_ to advocate for tools or functionality that you need for your science goals.

 | - post about your experiences in the `Data Preview 0 <https://community.lsst.org/c/support/dp0>`_ forum category
 | - communicate directly with the Rubin RSP Users Committee
 |   -- *(more information about the Users Committee is forthcoming)*